Mutestock/dbd_exam/readme.md

 The entire project's total size is 8~ gb. \
 It'll probably take 10 minutes total.
 Don't stop the process prematurely. \
+3~ minutes of those 10~ comes from the data-population container. \
-It's done when you see this guy: ヽ༼ຈل͜ຈ༽ﾉ \
+The entire process is done when you see this guy: ヽ༼ຈل͜ຈ༽ﾉ